andras-simonyi/citeproc-el/README.md

 ### Rendering citations and bibliographies

-#### citeproc-render-citations `(proc format &optional no-links)`
+#### citeproc-render-citations `(proc format &optional internal-links)`

 Render all citations in citation processor `proc` in the given `format`.
 Return a list of formatted citations. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.

-If the optional `no-links` is non-nil then don’t link cites to the referred items.
+If the optional `internal-links` is `bib-links` then link cites to the bibliography regardless of the style type, if `no-links` then don't add internal links, if nil or `auto` then add internal links based on the style type (cite-cite links for note styles and cite-bib links else).
+For legacy reasons, any other value is treated as `no-links`.

-#### citeproc-render-bib `(proc format &optional no-link-targets no-external-links bib-formatter-fun)`
+#### citeproc-render-bib `(proc format &optional internal-links no-external-links bib-formatter-fun)`

 Render a bibliography of the citations in citation processor `proc` in the given`format`. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.

-If optional `no-link-targets`, `no-external-links` are non-nil then don't generate targets for citation links and external links, respecively.
+For the optional `internal-links` argument see `citeproc-render-citations`.
+If the optional `no-external-links` is non-nil then don't generate external links.
 If the optional `bib-formatter-fun` is given then it will be used to join the bibliography items instead of the content of the chosen formatter’s `bib` slot (see the documentation of the `citeproc-formatter` structure type for details).

 Returns a `(FORMATTED-BIBLIOGRAPHY .
 FORMATTING-PARAMETERS)` pair, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following